polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 	}

 	/**
-	 * Protected method to update the cart of a given customer, shared by both statefull and stateless beans */ protected Set<Item> updateCart(Customer c, Item item) {
+	 * Protected method to update the cart of a given customer, shared by both stateful and stateless beans */ protected Set<Item> updateCart(Customer c, Item item) {
 		Set<Item> items = contents(c);